Roadwarden: Gameplay

 Roadwarden features a sectioned layout, with an illustration pane on the left which shows a map or illustration of the area the player currently occupies, and features fog of war which blocks out as-yet unexplored areas.
 The right pane features text and offers clickable dialogue and action choices based on the situation, and occasionally allows the player to type in word prompts as well.
 The rightmost section of the game window displays the player's stats: the current date and amount of time until dusk, vitality, nourishment, armor, appearance and pneuma (mana, for players who choose a magic-based character).
 Roadwarden also has ambient music which matches the mood of the story and changes often.

-The player can choose between multiple character classes such as fighter or mage, as well as biographical information such as the player's in-game religion which will affect interactions with NPCs in the game.
+The player can choose between multiple character classes such as a fighter, a mage, or a scholar, each with unique knowledge and options in different situations, as well as biographical information such as the player's in-game religion which will affect interactions with NPCs in the game.

 The game uses an open-world travel system and allows the player to explore the game world at their own pace, mapping it as they go along.
 The player can collect quests in typical RPG fashion, which will be displayed in the players journal, along with any developments in the quests' plot.
 As the game contains survival elements, the player will have to balance nutrition, health, personal hygiene and currency (referred to as "dragon bones" or "rings") in order to be successful.
 Currency is often needed for other items such as weapons, lodging and boarding for the player's horse.

 Roadwarden also employs random chance-based choices, indicated by a die icon in front of the choice.
 The game does not display the odds of a favorable outcome with these choices and relies entirely on prose to relay the outcome instead.

 A typical day in the gameplay loop will feature exploring, dialogue, occasional combat and finding a safe place to rest and recuperate before nightfall.